Header graphics: Explain that stuff

 Hydraulic rams on a digger

 Photo: There are several different hydraulic rams at work in this digger.
-Photo by courtesy of US Navy.
+The rams are shown by red arrows and the narrow, flexible hydraulic pipes and cables that feed them in blue.

 Each ram is working like a diesel-powered water pistol in reverse: